Enerplus (NYSE:ERF) Sees Unusually-High Trading Volume

-ERF has been the subject of several analyst reports.
-TheStreet upgraded Enerplus from a “c+” rating to a “b-” rating in a research note on Tuesday, August 16th.
-CIBC upped their price objective on Enerplus from C$23.00 to C$28.00 in a research note on Wednesday, June 15th.
-National Bankshares upped their price objective on Enerplus from $25.00 to $26.00 and gave the stock an “outperform” rating in a research note on Friday, August 5th.
-Stifel Nicolaus upped their price objective on Enerplus from C$29.00 to C$30.00 in a research note on Thursday, June 30th.
-Finally, Scotiabank upgraded Enerplus from a “sector perform” rating to a “sector outperform” rating in a research note on Wednesday, June 8th.
-Ten equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Enerplus presently has an average rating of “Buy” and a consensus target price of $22.89.
+A number of equities analysts have issued reports on the company.
+TheStreet raised Enerplus from a “c+” rating to a “b-” rating in a report on Tuesday, August 16th.
+National Bankshares upped their price objective on Enerplus from $25.00 to $26.00 and gave the company an “outperform” rating in a research note on Friday, August 5th.
+CIBC lifted their target price on shares of Enerplus from C$23.00 to C$28.00 in a research report on Wednesday, June 15th.
+National Bank Financial upped their price target on shares of Enerplus from $24.00 to $29.00 in a research report on Thursday, June 16th.
+Finally, Scotiabank raised shares of Enerplus from a “sector perform” rating to a “sector outperform” rating in a research note on Wednesday, June 8th.
+Nine research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $22.89.

 Enerplus Increases Dividend